 The power of partnership

-Such a far-reaching programme of works was only possible because of close, genuine collaboration – not just between Bedford Borough Council and Scape Group, but also with our framework delivery partners, school communities and local SMEs.
+Such a far-reaching programme of works was only possible because of close, genuine collaboration – not just between Bedford Borough Council and SCAPE, but also with our framework delivery partners, school communities and local SMEs.

 Related News & Blogs